 This course provides spring quarter, first year students with an opportunity to reflect and prepare for meaningful academic and co-curricular global engagement (study abroad, internships, research, etc.).
 Students will have an opportunity to engage with faculty, alumni, and current students as they reflect on their curiosities and begin to explore and plan ways to craft a global husky experience.

 - GEN ST 297: Exploring Majors (offered in autumn quarter): Exploring Majors is a 1 credit course offered in Autumn of the first-year.
 This course allows students interested in Social Science, Natural Science, and Technology disciplines to discover opportunities available at the UW, to discern their interests and values, and to begin to decide on a path of exploration.

 Advising Guides help students craft an undergraduate experience that is meaningful to them.
 These guides are designed to help students reflect on their goals and interests, while navigating the various academic and co-curricular opportunities available at UW.
-Advising Guides have been developed for First-Year Students, Second-Year Students (coming June 2021), and Transfer Students (coming June 2021).
+Advising Guides have been developed for first-year students, second-year students, and transfer students.

 Dinner with the Pack

 Dinner with the Pack brings together UW students and alumni for conversations about undergraduate academics, co-curricular involvement, and the ways in which a UW undergraduate education will contribute to a meaningful life post-graduation.